yhanaalvarez29/Xaviabot9/README.md

 # WARNING
-THIS IS NOT MY OWN FILE, I MODIFIED AND FIXED LOGIN ONLY, THIS IS 2.1.1 VERSION OF XAVIABOT BUT I CHANGED THE MAX LIMIT IN USER.JS I USED THE LATEST VER FOR NO WARNING UPDATE.
+This is not my own file.
+I only modified and fixed the login.
+This is version 2.1.1 of XaviaBot, but I changed the max limit in user.js.
+I used the latest version to avoid update warnings.